 On the Online Housing Portal, inside the housing application, students are able to search for other students to potentially become roommates!

-Students will have three options on how to search for a roommate:
+There are three ways to search for a roommate:

 Students who choose to search for a roommate by the answered profile questions or field of study, they will be able to see a listing of other students who answered similarly to them.
 It will provide a match percentage, which is based on the way the "Roommate Profile" questions are answered.
 Students will be able to click on another student's profile, see their name, social media handles, and answers to their roommate profile questions.
 From there, they can decide if they want to contact the person to get to know them and pursue becoming roommates for the upcoming academic year or not.
 Students have the option on the housing portal to send the other person a message or they can reach out through the person's provided social media profiles.